 Noise by Part of Bokeelia

 Average noise levels for Bokeelia residents, grouped by direction from the center of Bokeelia.
-Central Bokeelia carries the highest population-weighted average; Eastern Bokeelia carries the lowest.
-Just 3% of residents in Eastern Bokeelia live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Central Bokeelia.
+The highest population-weighted average is in southeastern Bokeelia; the lowest is in southern Bokeelia, where just 1% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 3% of people above 55 dBA